 The LQM/CIEH 'Suitable 4 Use Levels' present soil assessment criteria for an extended range of 89 substances.
 For each substance, S4ULs have been derived for a range of generic land uses and Soil Organic Matter (%SOM) contents.
 All toxicological and physical-chemical inputs used in the derivation of the S4ULs are clearly identified and discussed.

-The S4ULs are proving just as popular with both consultants and regulators as the previous LQM/CIEH Generic Assessment Criteria, which they replace.
-Only a small number of the initial print run are still available.
-Order now to secure your copy!
+The S4ULs have proved very popular with both consultants and regulators as the previous LQM/CIEH Generic Assessment Criteria, which they replace.

 Prices and discounts: Prices exclude P&P and VAT.
 A 20% discount for orders paid by a debit or credit card is automatically applied when selected at Payment, otherwise select invoice and pay the non-discount price.
 Terms and Conditions apply